Tooth and Nail is a series of jewellery inspired by found objects, namely teeth and nails.

 Christina the Astonishing

 Christina the Astonishing is my sister and my photographer.
 It is also the name of a Saint and a song by Nick Cave.
-These works have been designed with my sisters in mind and between them, every piece resides in their personal collections.
+These works have been designed with my sisters in mind.

 Sinners and Saints